 By Joel Bennathan QC

-When is a time limit not a time limit?
+When is a conviction not a conviction?

 If you would like to speak to Joel Bennathan QC about this case, please email here.